 Love is in the air when you bake our easy recipe for Red Velvet Donuts!
-Intense red color, cake-like texture and deep chocolate flavor make them perfect for Valentine’s Day breakfast or dessert!
-Red velvet cake shaped like donuts make you just feel that Valentine love!
+Intense red color, cake-like texture and deep chocolate flavor make these doughnuts perfect for Valentine's Day breakfast or dessert!

 An intense red color and fabulous chocolate flavor guarantee these Red Velvet Donuts will let those special people know just how much they are loved.
 Top them with a vanilla glaze and valentine sprinkles and love is in the air!